Gas Safety Week is an annual safety week to raise awareness of gas safety and the importance of taking care of your gas appliances.

 Steel stoves are more prone to warping whereas cast iron stoves can crack, although this is a fairly uncommon occurrence.
 The Worcester Greenstyle Bewdley stove’s construction, although made from steel, reduces the risk of hot spots from forming, which helps to protect against warping and distorting.

 How long does it take to install a wood stove?

 All installations differ considerably and so there isn’t a one size fits all approach when it comes to installing a stove.
 One of our reps, having inspecting your property, will however be able to give you an idea of timescales for your installation.

 Do you install wood stoves all over the UK?

-We currently only offer wood burning stove installations in London and the South East, the Midlands and East Anglia.
+We currently only offer wood burning stove installations across the South East, London and East Anglia.
 For full details of our areas on coverage, please click here.